bodashii/quizWiz-JS/README.md

 > styled the body with font in style.css
 > wrapped a card around body content
 > added questions.js for organization
+> added logic for questions to be built and to fetch from array

 ### Screenshots ###
 > Coming soon.